ptrn2l2/docker_wordpress_fpm_nginx/README.md

 ## TODO

-Add https with self signed certs:
+- Add https with self signed certs:
-    - already done in other projects, must choose between only adding instructions or actual example certs Add
+    ° already done in other projects, must choose between only adding instructions or actual example certs
+- Write better nginx config, the one here is just for having things up & running fast
+- Enable php debug